Join Our FREE Live Webinar

 With its rise in popularity, opponents have voiced concern, contending that real estate wholesalers are violating license law by performing actions that rise to a level that requires a Massachusetts real estate license.

 This is simply not true.
-Wholesaling principles are present throughout a competitive marketplace, seen even in the local lemonade stand run by the neighbor’s kid.
-Wholesaling real estate simply uses a principle in which one invests for value with a primary intention of selling for a profit.
+Wholesaling principles are present throughout a competitive marketplace, even in the local lemonade stand run by the neighbor’s kid.
+Wholesaling real estate uses a principle in which one invests for value with the primary intention of selling for a profit.

-In today’s real estate market, real estate wholesale opportunities can usually be found online (re: Redfin or Zillow, Craigslist, MLS), liquidation of an estate, foreclosure, bankruptcy, or divorce, among others.
+In today’s real estate market, wholesale opportunities can usually be found online (re: Redfin or Zillow, Craigslist, MLS), liquidating an estate, foreclosure, bankruptcy, or divorce, among others.

 What Do You Need To Know About Wholesaling Properties In Massachusetts?

-These are the larger trade and professional organizations in the state dedicated to the real estate profession and each brokerage and individual working in real estate.
-Each of these associations is a member of the National Association of REALTORS (NAR) –
+These are the state's larger trade and professional organizations dedicated to the real estate profession, and each brokerage and individual works in real estate.
+Each of these associations is a member of the National Association of Realtors (NAR):

-Established in 1924, the MAR holds the distinction of being the leading advocate and voice for real estate in the Bay State.
-The Massachusetts Association of REALTORS is committed to supporting a law that protects property owners and real estate professionals in Massachusetts.
+• The Massachusetts Association of Realtors (MAR): Established in 1924, the MAR is the leading advocate and voice for real estate in the Bay State.
+It is committed to supporting a law that protects property owners and real estate professionals in Massachusetts.

-Among the largest of all real estate associations in New England (and the United States), the GBAR has more than 10,000 members from real estate and affiliated industries.
-The GBAR provides resources, education, and advocacy in serving both professionals and consumers in the Bay State.
+• The Greater Boston Association of Realtors (GBAR): Among the largest real estate associations in New England (and the United States), the GBAR has more than 10,000 members from real estate and affiliated industries.
+It provides resources, education, and advocacy to serve both professionals and consumers in the Bay State.

-The SSR is the second-largest trade association dedicated to real estate in Massachusetts.
-With more than 3,000 members, the South Shore REALTORS association serves two dozen downs throughout the state’s south shore area.
+• The South Shore Realtors (SSR): The SSR is Massachusetts's second-largest trade association dedicated to real estate.
+With more than 3,000 members, the association serves two dozen downs throughout the state’s south shore area.
 The SSR seeks to support real estate professionals in achieving success ethically.

-Founded in 1915, the RAPV is the voice for Pioneer Valley real estate professionals and property owners in and around the greater Springfield, Massachusetts vicinity in the western portion of the state.
-The RAPV has more than 1,800 members that serve three counties (Hampshire, Franklin & Hampden) that include 68 towns/cities.
+• The Realtor Association of Pioneer Valley (RAPV): Founded in 1915, the RAPV is the voice for Pioneer Valley real estate professionals and property owners in and around the greater Springfield, Massachusetts, vicinity in the western portion of the state.
+The RAPV has more than 1,800 members who serve three counties (Hampshire, Franklin, and Hampden), which include 68 towns/cities.

-The state’s licensing laws are administered by the Massachusetts Board of Real Estate Brokers and Salespersons.
+The Massachusetts Board of Real Estate Brokers and Salespersons administers the state's licensing laws.
 Applications for real estate licenses can be started online on the Division of Occupational Licensure’s website.
 The Division of Occupational Licensure (DOL) regulates and manages more than 150 trades and nearly 600,000 professionals in the state.

 The Real Estate Board in Massachusetts issues two types of licensees for each real estate agent.
 These include a licensed real estate broker and a licensed real estate salesperson.